Comas20/PM-Telef-101C/README.md

 ### 1.3.2 Insertion of data

-Once the structure of the dashboard is completed showing all charts and diagrams of most interest, it is time to introduce the dataset `predicciones_accidentes.xlsx´.
+Once the structure of the dashboard is completed showing all charts and diagrams of most interest, it is time to introduce the dataset `predicciones_accidentes.xlsx`.

 ### 1.3.3 Dashboard evaluation